UW-Hydro/VIC/README.txt

 	Description:

 	Now set mixdepth=0 for case of complete ice cover; this guarantees that it is initialized for all cases.
+TJB

 Incorrect sub-daily temperature interpolation when referencing GMT instead of